According to the Policy for Research Data Management (RDM) at the TU Wien, opens a file in a new window, the following applies:

 - share – i.e. replicate and redistribute the material in any format or medium

 - edit – i.e. remix the material and build on it for any purpose, even commercially

-The licensor cannot revoke a licence as long as the user complies with the following licence terms:
+The licensor cannot revoke a license as long as the user complies with the following license terms: